Kikwit: Governance

-Kikwit is administrated as a city, which is divided into decentralised territorial entities (entités territoriales décentralisés, ETD).
+Kikwit is administrated as a city, which is divided into decentralised territorial entities (entités territoriales décentralisées, ETD).
 The city is led by the mayor and the ETDs are led by bourgmestres.
-The city is also divided into four communes:
+The city is also divided into four communes, further divided into 17 quarters.
+Although a 2008 law organised Kikwit and its communes into elected, decentralised governments, as of 2024, no local elections have taken place in Kikwit and all of its leaders are appointed by the president.